nandabritto/PP5/TESTING.md

 ## Testing Plan

-Testing will be conducted regularly alongside development of this project.
-Each User Story will include Unit testing of the code being developed and a manual exploratory test session.
+Testing will be conducted regularly alongside the development of this project.
+Therefore, each User Story will include Unit testing of the developed code and a manual exploratory test session.

 ### Sprint 1 - 04/01/2022 - 11/01/2022 (Finished at 09/01/2022)

-Unittest were done to ensure all home app functionality were working as expected.
+Unittest was done to ensure all home app functionality was working as expected.

 <img width= "500" src="media/readme/unittests/sprint1/unittest_home_url.jpg">

 ### Sprint 2 - 09/01/2022 - 16/01/2022

-Unittest were done to ensure all products, bag an order functionality developed until this point were working as expected.
+Unittest was done to ensure all products, cart, and order functionality developed until this point was working as expected.

 + Functions tested: